godotengine/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 .. image:: img/nodes_and_scenes_09_play_scene_button.webp

 A popup invites you to save the scene, which is required to run it.
-Click the Save button in the file browser to save it as "label.tscn".
+Click the Save button in the file browser to save it as ``label.tscn``.

 .. image:: img/nodes_and_scenes_10_save_scene_as.webp